Note: This post was first published on the 30th June, 2012.

 (Image Source: SPRXmobile)

 Smartphones being portable serve as a good platform for AR to work.
-You can just whip out your phone to get the latest and relevant info for what you are searching for – information which you would otherwise have to call and ask or search online before heading out of Wi-Fi coverage.
-Most AR apps available now utilize some form of Global Positioning System (GPS) to facilitate location searches and this feature is likely to develop further over the next couple of years because of its potential.
-So why isn’t it in all smartphones yet?
+You can whip out your phone to get the latest and relevant info for what you are searching for – information that you would otherwise have to call and ask or search online before heading out of Wi-Fi coverage.

-One example on the use of AR via smartphone can be found here.
+One example of the use of AR via smartphone can be found here.
 Expect more of such apps to be made available in the market in the years to come.